stitchdata/docs/_saas-integrations/looker/v1/looker-v1.md

 # -------------------------- #

 # Looking for the table schemas & info?
-# Each table has a its own .md file in /_integration-schemas/looker
+# Each table has a its own .md file in /_integration-schemas/looker/v1

-# Remove this if you don't need it:
-# schema-sections:
-#  - title: ""
-#    anchor: ""
-#    content: |
 ---
 {% assign integration = page %}
 {% include misc/data-files.html %}